Leehar08/raheel/README.md

 - [**Flap Frenzy**](https://meta-quest.github.io/webxr-showcases/flap-frenzy) - An immersive VR game where players navigate their character through a series of shrinking target rings by physically flapping their arms and adopting different poses.

-## Contributing

-Please read [CONTRIBUTING.md](./CONTRIBUTING.md) for details on how to contribute to the project.

-## License

-This project is licensed under the MIT License - see the [LICENSE](./LICENSE) file for details.